More about: 4 Best Day Trips to Amalfi Coast from Rome

 Traveller Tip

 As the roads on the Amalfi Coast are quite small and narrow, parking becomes an odyssey.
-Choose in advance where you will be able to park without wasting time driving around.
+Choose in advance where you can park without wasting time driving around.

 Although you will find many different opinions about the best time to visit the Amalfi Coast, the truth is that it is impossible to give a correct answer.

-As I have told you, every town on the Amalfi Coast is a treasure waiting to be discovered, with beautiful views of the Tyrrhenian Sea, delicious cuisine and postcard facades.
+As I've told you, every town on the Amalfi Coast is a treasure waiting to be discovered, with beautiful views of the Tyrrhenian, delicious cuisine and picture postcard facades.
 In other words, you won't regret visiting the coast any time of the year you can.

 In the Italian summer, which runs from June to August, you can enjoy the beach, the sun and great sunsets at your favorite cocktail bar.